bruhcode234/audio-translation/README.md

---some unimportant notes, i guess.
+---unimportant notes, i guess.---

-this repository is actually inspired by ThioJoe from the Auto-Synced-Translated-Dubs repository. i can't run the code in that repo cause Azure declined my card i don't know why 🤷‍♂️, so i decided to make the similiar program on my own. i'm sorry if the code kinda messy i'm still a noob at programming and github, Also i'm sorry if there's grammar mistake on this text and if you don't understand what i wrote, it's my second language.
+this repository is inspired by ThioJoe from his Auto-Synced-Translated-Dubs repository. i can't run the script in that repo cause i can't use Azure TTS, so i decided to make a similiar program on my own. i'm sorry if the code kinda messy i'm still a noob at programming and github, Also i'm sorry if there's grammar mistake on this text and if you don't understand what i wrote, it's my second language.

 for more details, here's a video on how to use this program.